Level statistics of real eigenvalues in non-Hermitian systems: Acknowledgement

 \section{Acknowledgement}

-Z.X. thanks Lingxian Kong and Yeyang Zhang for helpful discussions.
+Z.X. thanks Haoran Chen, Lingxian Kong, and Yeyang Zhang for helpful discussions.
+We thank Jiachen Li for helpful comments on Appendix~\ref{sec_be}.
 Z.X. and R.S. were supported by the National Basic Research Programs of China (No.~2019YFA0308401) and by National Natural Science Foundation of China (No.~11674011 and No.~12074008).
 X.L. was supported by National Natural Science Foundation of China of Grant No.~12105253.
 K.K. was supported by JSPS Overseas Research Fellowship, and Grant No.~GBMF8685 from the Gordon and Betty Moore Foundation toward the Princeton theory program.
 T.O. was supported by JSPS KAKENHI Grants 19H00658 and 22H05114.